 2023/24

-“[To be honest] there really isn’t another club I want to play for, especially coming off such a awesome and unforgettable season with the Kings.
-The club is super special to me, being the first-ever professional team I played for and that means a lot to me.
-I want to improve even more next year and win the NBL’s Next Generation Award, while also helping the club secure its second-ever three-peat.”
+“[To be honest] there really isn’t another club I want to play for, especially after such an unforgettable season with the Kings.
+The club is super special to me, being my first-ever pro team.
+I aim to win the NBL’s Next Generation Award and help secure a three-peat.”

-On March 3, 2024, after the Kings’ season ended, Galloway signed a two-way contract with the Milwaukee Bucks of the National Basketball Association (NBA).
+Following the season, on March 3, 2024, Galloway signed a two-way contract with the Milwaukee Bucks, marking the next step in his professional journey.

 Dan Boyce is a die-hard Sydney Kings fan who grew up in Melbourne during the roaring 90's of Australian Basketball and spent far too much time collecting Futera NBL Basketball cards.